What's the best way to boost your earning power and change your life? Answer – taking a side hustle and turning it into a full-time hustle.

 To increase your market share and raise awareness in a saturated market, you need to do the following.

 Find A Way to Get Consistent Leads

 Leads are vital.
 Before net and gross turnover and profits, there are people who are interested in your product or service and want to know more before committing.
-The more that do, the bigger your customer base, and the more likely that you'll create a loyal group of shoppers who spend money regularly.
+The more you do, the bigger your customer base, and the more likely you'll create a loyal group of shoppers who regularly spend money.